 This is a moment for the punter to pause and to consider the stratagem employed by this little mucky nugget Smite.
 Give it a bit of a buff and it shines ever brighter.
 Hi-Rez Studios introduced the Xbox iteration of Smite in August 2015 and followed up on this with a yet another eSports betting opportunity for their game.

 Even though Smite betting is focused entirely on the desktop version of the game, the introduction of salivating prize pools for the Xbox iteration of the game did whet the appetite of bookies and punters alike.
-However, for now, Xbox and possibly PlayStation in time, will mostly serve to spread the glory of the game.
-Fret not, punters, as bookies will also offer odds for any major event featuring Smite, including the honored Xbox tournament.
+In recent years, PlayStation 4 has joined the Smite console world championship family, and today the PS4 has its own set of teams and players that compete in their separate division.
+Fret not, punters, as bookies will also offer odds for any major event featuring Smite, including the mutual Xbox and PS4 tournament.

 Apart from the events that enjoy the riches of developers, punters and bookies may tap into a number of side-gigs: